Download This Sample

 The world’s a stage

-Did you recognise any of those metaphors?
+Did you recognize any of those metaphors?
 Have you heard people say them before, read them in a book or used them yourself?
-When people use metaphors they are describing the situation as something else, usually for emphasis.
+When people use metaphors, they are describing the situation as something else, usually for emphasis.
 They don’t literally mean what they are saying.
-For example:

-Franklin has a heart of gold!: Franklin doesn’t actually have a heart made of gold!
-This metaphor is used to emphasise how kind and loving Franklin is – as if he was full of lovely things, like gold.
+Franklin has a heart of gold!
+Franklin doesn’t actually have a heart made of gold, how would it pump blood?
+This metaphor is used to emphasize how kind and loving Franklin is – his nature is a precious treasure, like gold.

-Mary’s voice is music to my ears: Music doesn’t really come out of Mary’s mouth when she talks!
-This metaphor emphasises the pleasant sound of Mary’s voice – how listening to it is as nice as listening to music.
+Mary’s voice is music to my ears.
+Music doesn’t really come out of Mary’s mouth when she talks!
+This metaphor emphasizes the pleasant sound of Mary’s voice and listening to her speak is as nice as listening to music.

-You are my sunshine: Do you actually mean that this person is a real-life sunshine?
-This metaphor describes how the person is happy and bright – just like the sun!
+You are my sunshine: People are not gigantic stars that are scorching hot and millions of miles away.
+This metaphor describes how the person’s character is warm, happy and bright – just like the sun!

-The world’s a stage: This metaphor is used to say that people’s lives are full of drama because so many things happen, so it’s comparing the world to a theatre stage.
+The world’s a stage.
+This metaphor is used to say that because so many different things happen in people’s lives, it’s like a theatre stage where drama, tragedy, romance, horror, and comedy plays out.

-Metaphors are often confused with simile.
+Metaphors are often confused with similes.
 The comparison itself can’t use words such as ‘’like’’ or ‘’as’’ as it would rather refer to simile then.

-While simile tends to say that something is like or as something else
+While a simile tends to say that something is like or as something else, a metaphor creates a direct comparison.

-She is like a wolf when she wants to protect her children.
+Simile: She is like a mother bear when she wants to protect her children.

 The use of Metaphors